Jan Rokita

-Jan Władysław Rokita ([ˈjan rɔˈkʲita], born 18 June 1959, in Kraków) is a Polish liberal politician, a member of the Sejm, the lower chamber of the Polish parliament.
+Jan Władysław Maria Rokita ([ˈjan rɔˈkʲita], born 18 June 1959) is a Polish liberal conservative politician, a member of the Sejm, the lower chamber of the Polish parliament.
 He was chairman of the parliamentary club of the Civic Platform party from 2003 to 2005.

 He was a Member of the Sejm of Poland in X, I, II, III, IV I V convocations, co-founder of the Conservative People's Party and its president in 2000–2002.

 Biography

-Jan Rokita was born as a son of Tadeusz Rokita and Adela Wajdowicz.
+Jan Rokita was born in Kraków as a son of Tadeusz Rokita and Adela Wajdowicz.
 His maternal grandmother, Maria Meder, was Austrian.

 Rokita graduated from the Jagiellonian University in Kraków with a degree in law.
 He joined the dissident organisation "Freedom and Peace".
 He also took part in the Independent Students Union and was active as a member of the academic branch of Solidarity.
 For his activity in the opposition, he was banned from becoming an apprentice attorney, despite his excellent examination record.

 In 1989, he was elected an MP as a Solidarity candidate.
 He was appointed the president of a special parliamentary commission for the investigation of the Security Service (Służba Bezpieczeństwa).
 In 1991, he joined Democratic Union (UD) party.
 He was a member of the party's right wing.

 In Hanna Suchocka's government, he was the chief of the Council of Ministers office.
 In 1995, he was the co-founder of the "3/4 initiative" – a movement created in order to prevent Aleksander Kwaśniewski from winning the presidential elections and refused to support his party's candidate Jacek Kuroń.

 In 1997, he left Freedom Union (successor of the UD) and joined another political party – Conservative People's Party.
 He was elected to the Sejm for the fourth time from Solidarity Electoral Action coalition list, becoming chairman of the parliamentary Interior Affairs Committee.
 In 2000 he was elected leader of the SKL.

 When the Civic Platform was formed in January 2000, Rokita was reluctant to ally SKL with it, but a steady trickle of members to the new center right party forced him to.

 In 2001, Rokita was elected to the Sejm for the fifth time, as a PO candidate.
 In 2002, he ran for office to be Mayor of Kraków, but without success.